 by Elizabeth C. Creely

 There’s a road named “Private Road” in my home region of Ubo which, appropriately, I never noticed much or at all until I came back to live there for four months in the fall of 2012.
 I was in a sleuthing and investigating mode then, à la Nancy Drew.
 A secret lake, a lost Indian spring, the provenance of my brother’s illness, mysterious culverts that crisscrossed the two cities of Ubo: all of these things pre-occupied me with their unknown origins.
 And when I thought I could neither discover nor query anything else, I found a street entitled “Private Road”.
-How stupid, I thought irritably, looking up at it.
-How prosaic.
+How prosaic, I thought irritably.
 Who names a road “Private”?

 A land developer, working in the frontier of early suburban development in Southern California, that’s who.
 I don’t know who it was that coined the name, but it’s likely that he (it was probably a he) looked over the bluffs of the neighboring estuary and saw a view, a prized feature.
-The view was public and thus unprotected from the gaze of many people.
+The view was public and thus un-monetized, a situation that could not stand.
 It was transformed into a private view, on a private street, something rare and exclusive.
 (How do you make money from the intangibles of space?
 Ask any Newport Beach land developer.
 They’ll tell you.)

 The name worked like a charm.
-I had never known or noticed the road.
-Had I noticed, I would have obeyed its frowning, finger-wagging admonition to Stay The Hell Out.
-Private Road stayed off my radar of the many locales, destinations, spaces and sites that, when assembled, created a psychic space I called home.
+I had never noticed the road.
+Had I noticed, I would have obeyed its finger-wagging admonition to Stay The Hell Out.
+Private Road stayed off my radar of the many locales, destinations, spaces and sites that, when assembled, created the geographical and social space I called home.

 Private Road, which is on a grade, curves up from Irvine Avenue, the long street that starts in the uplands and ends at the western bluffs of Ubo.
 Standing at the bottom of Private Road, you’re forced to look up, an aspirational gaze which tallies with the effort it would take to purchase a house there.
 The view is tantalizing.
-The street ends in the sky, making it look mythic, heaven-bound and unapproachable for un-monied mortals.
+The street ends in the sky, making it look mythic, heaven-bound and unapproachable for those of us with no money.

 Private Road is in a wealthy neighborhood, which seems to be the fate of many neighborhoods in Ubo.
 The median house prices are, of course, stratospheric and the spatial dimensions of the houses are similarly unbound: they’re huge and getting larger.
 The pseudo-Eichler houses built after the Second World War with their modest square footages are being ripped down as their original owners die and the property is sold.
 Bigger house with more square footage and ersatz French Chateau-like exteriors are replacing them.

-This is an old complaint and not a very interesting one: I come home and everything has changed, says the adult, who left while they were still young, and so inadvertently imprisoned the place they left in an inflexible memory.
+This is an old complaint and not a very interesting one: I come home and everything has changed, cries the adult, who left while they were young, and so inadvertently imprisoned the place they left in an inflexible memory.

 The namer/developer of Private Road would never have asked this question because he wanted never to know.
 His query was more complex, his concern different: how could any space in Newport Beach— well on its way to attaining the sort of agonized and self-conscious air of exclusivity it has today— co-exist both in my consciousness and the consciousness of the well-heeled Newport Beach homeowner, given that I played with Raj, the brown-eyed boy whose mother was from Ireland and whose father was from Gujarat?
 The road was less than half a mile from the Costa Mesa City limits!
 Privacy accomplished this.